Nourepide/ComfyUI-Allor-Doc/Writerside/topics/Modules.md

 In Allor, **modules** have the flexibility to utilize various **implementations** as a backend for nodes.
 This versatility allows for a diverse range of **functionalities** and **interactions** within the plugin.

-Here is a backend list:
+Here is a list of backends:

 * **PyTorch** — Image processing with Tensor without transformation.
-* **NumPy** — PyTorch and NumPy arrays share their underlying memory locations, allowing for efficient transformations without any performance loss.
+* **NumPy** — PyTorch and NumPy arrays share underlying memory locations, allowing for efficient transformations without any performance loss.
 * **OpenCV** — An open-source library dedicated to real-time image processing.
 It offers even higher operation speeds than pure tensor processing.
 * **Pillow** — A widely used Python library for image manipulation.
 Slow speed of work, if possible, we will switch from it to OpenCV.
 * **Rembg** — A specialized library for removing image backgrounds.
 Despite its slower operation speed (up to 30 seconds), it provides effective background removal capabilities.

 ### Alpha Chanel

-Module for working with **transparency** chanel in images.
-Allows you to create, add, restore or remove alpha chanel.
+A module for working with the **transparency** channel in images, enabling the creation, addition, restoration, or removal of the alpha channel.

 **Backend**: PyTorch.

 ### Image Container

-Module that allows you to create an **empty container** based on the images for use as **size value** and **mathematical operations** with it.
+This module allows the creation of an **empty container** based on images for use as a **size value** and for **mathematical operations**.

 **Backend**: PyTorch.

 ### Image Composite

-Module that allows you to **place images** of different sizes on top of **each other** while maintaining transparency.
+This module enables the **placement of images** of varying sizes atop **each other**, preserving transparency.

 **Backend**: PyTorch.

 ### Image Segmentation

-Module for **removing background** from images.
+A module for **removing backgrounds** from images.
-For the better result, it is recommended to add prompt that generates plain background.
+For optimal results, it is recommended to add a prompt that generates a plain background.

 **Backend**: Rembg.

 ### Image Text

-Module that allows you to **create text as image**.
+This module enables the **creation of a text as an image**.
-In the future will be moved to Image Draw module.
+Plans include moving it to the Image Draw module.

 **Backend**: Pillow.

 ### Image Draw

-Module for **draw figures** as images.
+A module for **drawing figures** as images.
-This module may be reworked in the future.
+This module may undergo rework in the future.

 **Backend**: Pillow.

 ### Image Effects

-Module for working with **visual effects** and **optical distortions**.
+A module for working with **visual effects** and **optical distortions**.

 **Backend**: OpenCV, PyTorch.

 ### Image Filter

-A module for changing the image by **applying mathematical operations**.
+A module for altering images by **applying mathematical operations**.
 Unlike effects, it does not focus on artwork changes.

 **Backend**: Pillow.

 ### Image Noise

-Module for working with noise on images.
-In early stage of development.
+A module for working with noise on images.
+Currently, in the early stage of development.

 **Backend**: NumPy.

 ### Image Transform

-Module for **changing the representation** of images.
+A module for **changing the representation** of images.
-Allows you to resize, reflect, expand, rotate and crop images.
+It enables resizing, reflecting, expanding, rotating, and cropping images.

 **Backend**: PyTorch, Pillow.

 ### Image Batch

-Module for comfortable work with **batch image processing**.
+A module for comfortable work with **batch image processing**.
-Allows adding images to batch, splitting, removing or getting the desired image from the array.
+It allows adding images to a batch, splitting, removing, or getting the desired image from the array.

 **Backend**: PyTorch.

 ### Clamp

-The module that provides a **strongly typed solution** to improve the **readability of nodes**.
+The module provides a **strongly typed solution** to improve the **readability of nodes**.

 The nodes within this module uniquely have their module name positioned at the end of their name, rather than at the beginning.